 Kourabiedes are some of the most famous Greek Christmas cookies.
-They are a kind of shortbread cookie, perfectly sweet and satisfying, filled with almonds and topped with powdered sugar.
+They are a kind of shortbread cookie.
+Perfectly sweet and satisfying, they are filled with almonds and topped with powdered sugar.

-Depending on the region, Greek kourabiedes can also have a splash of brandy or rosewater inside to add some extra flavor.
+Depending on the region, Greek kourabiedes can also contain a splash of brandy or rosewater for some extra flavor.

 The word kourabiedes comes from the Turkish word kurabiye, which itself was borrowed from the Arabic qurabiya, all of which refer to this type of biscuit.
 Cookies like kourabiedes are made across the Balkans and the Middle East.

 In a mixer, cream together 600 grams of butter with 100 grams of powdered sugar for three minutes.

 Add 15 grams of baking soda and 10 grams of vanilla into a 25- ml cup of raki or vodka; stir to combine and place in the mixer.

 Then, slowly add 1 kilogram of pastry flour, and mix for five minutes.